Mên Scryfa: Description

 The stone is 1.7 metres high and roughly rectangular in section, with sides of 0.4 metres by 0.5 metres.
 The inscription is on the northern face, although the bottom of the inscription is buried in the ground.
 At one time two plain crosses were said to be viewable at the upper end of the stone.
 The horizontal axis of the lower cross, is clearly visible but the vertical stroke is very indistinct.
 The smaller cross above this can no longer be distinguished.

 The inscription

 The inscription, in debased Roman capitals, reads "Rialobrani Cunovali fili", which translates as "Rialobranus son of Cunovalus."
 Rialobran is not known elsewhere, but he may have been a Cornish petty king or tribal leader.
 Rialobran (or Ryalvran) may be Cornish for "royal raven", whereas Cunovallos may be British for "famous leader" (being cognate to the second element in the surname McConnell), thus the inscription would read "royal raven son of famous leader".
+Alternatively, Cunovalus may be Cornish for "worthy hound".
 Antiquarians, at one time, used to identify Cunovalus with the pre-Roman British king Cunobeline.